vuefront/opencart/README.md

 For support please contact us a https://dreamvention.ee/support

 ## Submit an issue
 For submiting an issue, please create one in the [issues tab](https://github.com/vuefront/opencart/issues).
-Remeber to provide a detailed explonation of your case and a way to reproduce it.
+Remember to provide a detailed explanation of your case and a way to reproduce it.

 Enjoy!